MapeoVN/gialai/README.md

-# mapeo-default-config
+# mapeo-config-gialai

-This is the default config (categories, icons and questions) used by Mapeo for data collection.
+This is the config (categories, icons and questions) used by Mapeo for data collection in Gia Lai project.
 Users can override this with their own config with custom categories, icons and questions.